infor-design/enterprise/components/radar/radar-api.md

 -   `maxValue` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** What is the value that the biggest circle will represent
 -   `labelFactor` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** How far out than the outer circle should the labels be placed, this may be useful to adjust for some labels.
--   `showCrosslines` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Set to false to hide the cross line axes.
+-   `wrapWidth` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** The number of pixels after which a label needs to be given a new line.
+You may want to change this based on label data.-   @property {boolean} showCrosslines Set to false to hide the cross line axes.
 -   `showAxisLabels` **[boolean](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Boolean)** Set to false to hide percent labels.
--   `wrapWidth` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** The number of pixels after which a label needs to be given a new line.
-You may want to change this based on label data.
 -   `opacityArea` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** The opacity of the area of the blob.
     This is set to the correct Infor Style.
 -   `dotRadius` **[number](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Number)** The size of the colored circles of each blog.